TANSixu/CS305Proj-Bittorrent-Draft/README.md

 |----|----|
 |Basic WHOHAS, IHAVE, GET and DATA|Finished on 9.29
 |Arrange code|9.30 In process
-|Sending buffer implementation|Not Start, Estimated 2 hour workload
+|Sending buffer implementation|Done on 10.4
-|Flow control|Not Start
+|Flow control|Done on 10.5
 |Congestion Control|Not Start, Estimated 8 hour workload
 |Test case|Not Start
 |Spiffy interface to Python|Not Start